loki-os/go-ethernet-ip/readme.md

 I use some cip cases for demonstration.

-Before you use these cases.You should block your main thread.
+Before you use these cases.You should block your main thread.Because all logic run in go routine.

 ```go
 func block(){
 	some_case()

 	// you'd better find other way to do this.
 Sleep is not recommended.
 	time.Sleep(time.Second * 10)
 }